-The Pudhuvasantham project aimed to drive home the basics about breast cancer and teach them breast self exam on a one on one basis.
-This was felt deeplynecessary as the decade old lecdems that we were conducting did not seem adequately effective..
+The Pudhuvasantham project aimed to drive home the basics about breast cancer and teach them breast self-exam on a one-on-one basis.
+This was felt deeply necessary as the decade old lecdems that we were conducting seemed inadequate.
 Secondly women were shy to attend such programs and hardly looked at the visuals displayed at the presentation.
-It is then in Oct 2008 we embarked on this project with 25 lady volunteers who were trained to give a 15 minute program which included a 5 minute demo of Breast self exam on a hand model.
-Importantly at the end , women who attended were asked to fill questionnaire which covered the minimum information to be remembered by them.
+It is then in Oct 2008 we embarked on this project with 25 lady volunteers who were trained to give a 15-minute program which included a 5-minute demo of Breast self-exam on a hand model.
+Importantly at the end, women who attended were asked to fill questionnaire which covered the minimum information to be remembered by them.

 In 2015 July for the first time in the history of trust we decided to enroll paid educators for this program.
-In Aug 2015 we had 12 ladies who were well trained to conductthis short session and they went to the field to create awareness.
+In Aug 2015 we had 12 ladies well trained to conduct this short session and they went to the field to create awareness.
 By March 2016 this group has covered close to 20,000 women around Chennai & Coimbatore.

-This encouraged us to take it forward with help of paid educators and an appeal for support was put up to Association for India’s development .
-Its Chicago & Boston chapters pitched in support for the next 2 years .
-And from october 2016– 2018 we have reached to 80,000 women .
-Our total score in this project has reached to nearly 1, 40 ,000 women !
-In the last year we have been consistently reaching 125 – 150 women every day of the calendar !
+This encouraged us to take it forward with help of paid educators and an appeal for support was put up to Association for India’s development.
+Its Chicago & Boston chapters pitched in support for the next 2 years.
+In the period from October 2016– 2018 we reached to 80,000 women.
+The pandemic brought a temporary halt to this campaign but by that time program had reached to nearly 1, 70 ,000 women !

 The project Pudhuvasntham was happening from several nodes in Tamil Nadu and at a couple of centres in Maharashtra.
 In 2008 – 2010 periods it was a quite happening in Coimbatore, in 2015 it picked up in Chennai and gave a huge momentum to our second mode.
 This enthused to open new nodes.
-A Workshop was conducted in Dindugul under the auspices of Shanthi Seva by Mrs. Meenakshi Selvaraj , our volunteer.
-From the 70 women , 22 qualified to be educators in this project.
-In the months to come more workshops were conducted and today a group of 11 women educators are conducting these sessions on a regular basis.
+A new node emerged at Dindugul under the auspices of Shanthi Seva.

-In January 2018 more nodes were begun at Denkanikottai ,near Hosur and Ayikudi near Tenkasi.
+In January 2018 more nodes were begun at Denkanikottai, near Hosur and Ayikudi near Tenkasi.
 There was a lot initial enthusiasm but this speedily declined.
-At Mumbai & Sangmeshwar this project is moving t a slow but steady pace.
+At Mumbai & Sangmeshwar this project is moving at a slow pace.